Swatikhedekar/City-Bike-Project-Management-Analytics-with-Tableau/README.md

 1. How many trips have been recorded total during the chosen period?
 2. By what percentage has total ridership grown?
-3. How ha the proportion of short-term customers and annual subscribers changed?
+3. How was the proportion of short-term customers and annual subscribers changed?
-4. What are the pick hours in which bikes are used dusring summer month?
+4. What are the pick hours in which bikes are used during summer month?
-5. What are the pick hours in which bikes are used dusring winter month?
+5. What are the pick hours in which bikes are used during winter month?
 6. Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
 7. Today, what are the top 10 stations in the city for ending a journey?
 (Based on data, why?)
 8. Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)